 If you’re dealing with a minor spill that hasn’t soaked too deeply, you can often manage the cleanup on your own.
 First, gently rake the surface of the soil to break it up.
 This aeration helps sunlight and air get in to start the natural cleaning process.
 Next, sprinkle a generous layer of agricultural lime over the entire area.
 Lime is fantastic for neutralizing nasty odors and killing off lingering germs.
 Let the lime sit for a full 24 hours to do its job, then carefully shovel the mixture into heavy-duty trash bags for proper disposal.
 This method is a great first line of defense for smaller incidents.

-Remove and Replace Heavily Contaminated Soil
+For Heavy Spills: Remove and Replace the Soil

 For more severe spills, just treating the surface isn’t going to cut it.
 To truly eliminate the hazard, you’ll need to physically remove the contaminated soil.
 This typically involves digging up the top two to three inches of soil across the entire affected area.
 It’s a tough job that requires careful handling to avoid spreading the contamination further.
 Once you’ve removed the compromised soil, you can fill the area with fresh, clean topsoil.
 If the spill is large, deep, or you feel overwhelmed by the task, it’s wise to call for professional emergency plumbing assistance to ensure it’s handled safely and correctly.

-Let Sunlight and Nature Help
+Let Sunlight and Time Do the Work

 After you’ve treated or replaced the contaminated soil, let nature lend a helping hand in the final stages of cleanup.
 Sunlight is a powerful natural sterilizer, and exposing the treated area to direct sun will help kill off any remaining pathogens.
 This isn’t an instant fix, so patience is key.
 It can take a few months for the soil’s ecosystem to fully recover and for harmful bacteria to die off completely.
 During this recovery period, it’s a good idea to keep children and pets from playing in that part of the yard.
 This final, natural step helps ensure your outdoor space is truly safe and healthy again.